j300-174/PayAPI/readme.md

 # PayAPI

 # Introduction
 For this assignment, my chosen topic is to create a 4-page website consisting of a landing page that will showcase my web development skills learnt in the assignment.
+See the site running [HERE](https://silly-benz-690a6e.netlify.app/index.html)

 The **4 sections** include: